Skip to main content

 Exclusions

 Exclusions are combinations of attributes that cannot be presented in packages together.
 For example, certain vacation locations may have different prices, and some resorts may not be able to promise the same duration of stay.
-You have two options for creating exclusions: Package (Traditional Exclusions), and Feature (Alternative Specific Design).
+You have 2 options for creating exclusions: Package (Traditional Exclusions), and Feature (Alternative Specific Design).

 Qtip: To learn more about each exclusion type, read the subsections below.